Integrated Environmental Assessment and Management

 - Do not indent section titles.
 Format section titles as:

-MAIN SECTION TITLE (boldface and capitalize all letters)
+MAIN SECTION TITLE (boldface and capitalize all letters, appears on separate line above first paragraph in section)

 - Define all acronyms at first mention.